 Prunksaal – the Baroque State hall – one of the most beautiful book halls in the world is not only a “sanctuary” of the Austrian National Library where precious, old books are kept but also a room where different interesting events took place regularly.

-The current exhibition is devoted to the 100th anniversary of the Emperor Franz Joseph’s death.
+I also visited the exhibition devoted to the 100th anniversary of the Emperor Franz Joseph’s death.
 Hearing his name, almost everybody remembers an old monarch in a uniform, with a kind look and unmistakable beard style, best described as muttonchops with flair.
 But even an emperor used to be a child, young man or a man of his best years.
-This is documented on a 10 meter board where you can see the emperor’s portraits from every year of his life.
+This was documented on a 10 meter board where you could see the emperor’s portraits from every year of his life.
 Franz’s ambitious mother Sophie, Princess of Bavaria, was firmly sure that she had given birth to a future ruler of the monarchy, so she let portraits be made of her eldest son every year.
 There are 86 portraits – the same number of years Franz Joseph lived while 68 years he was sitting on the Habsburgs’ throne.
-That is why the name of the exhibition is Der ewige Kaiser – The Eternal Emperor.
+That is why the name of the exhibition was Der ewige Kaiser – The Eternal Emperor.

-Visitors will also find a lot of documents bringing an intimate look into the emperor’s life.
-Usually he is dressed in a uniform, but there are also some pictures at the exhibition where he is wearing civilian clothes – a black suit and a black bowler hat.
+Visitors could also find a lot of documents bringing an intimate look into the emperor’s life.
+Usually he is dressed in a uniform, but there were also some pictures at the exhibition where he is wearing civilian clothes – a black suit and a black bowler hat.

 More info: here

 This article was written for the Slovak daily SME, September 2016.